A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: Introduction

 \item In the second part of the framework (Section~\ref{sec:space-time}), we use higher-order affects relations to define when a causal model can be said to be compatible with an embedding in a space-time structure, which is intended to capture that the model does not allow signalling outside the space-time future.
 We also consider alternative compatibility conditions (in Section~\ref{sec: necsuff}), and discussing the relationships between them and their physical intuition. \item In Section~\ref{sec: loops}, we define several distinct classes of causal loops and consider theories that are consistent with the principle that signalling outside the space-time future is not possible.
-We show that such theories are necessarily free of certain types of causal loops, and, in the accompanying letter~\cite{VilasiniColbeckPRL}, we apply our framework to construct a causal model for an operationally detectable causal loop that can be embedded in Minkowski space-time without leading to superluminal signalling.
+We show that such theories are necessarily free of certain types of causal loops, and, in an associated letter~\cite{VilasiniColbeckPRL}, we apply our framework to construct a causal model for an operationally detectable causal loop that can be embedded in Minkowski space-time without leading to superluminal signalling.
 We discuss this example and illustrate in Appendix~\ref{appendix: MoreLoops} that such theories (which allow for causal loops without signalling outside the future of a partially ordered space-time) can involve further distinct classes of causal loops beyond those defined in the main text. \item The above results illustrate the counter-intuitive possibilities allowed by fine-tuned causal models---it is logically possible to have superluminal causal influences without superluminal signalling (as in non-local hidden variable theories~\cite{Bohm1952} or the jamming scenario of~\cite{Grunhaus1996, Horodecki2019}), as well as causal loops that do not lead to superluminal signalling.
 These results have consequences for the claim of~\cite{Horodecki2019} that certain conditions on correlations in a tripartite Bell scenario are necessary and sufficient for ruling out all causal loops.
-The claim made in~\cite{Horodecki2019} that certain conditions on correlations in a tripartite Bell scenario are necessary and sufficient for ruling out all causal loops does not hold in our framework without further assumptions (see Section~\ref{ssec: missing_assump}). \end{itemize}
+This claim does not hold in our framework without further assumptions (see Section~\ref{ssec: missing_assump}). \end{itemize}

 In upcoming work~\cite{Jamming2} we apply the results of the present paper to analyse the post-quantum jamming scenario of~\cite{Grunhaus1996, Horodecki2019} in detail, where we identify an explicit protocol that leads to superluminal signalling in this setting (contrary to previous claims), as well as new properties of post-quantum theories that admit such correlations.